jonananas/knowledge/linux-stuff.md

 ## Finding files not encoded in UTF-8
 find . -type f -name "-exec file --exclude=soft {} \;|grep -v UTF-8|grep -v ASCII|awk '{print $2}'

+## Finding large size files

+ncdu is a command-line utility for Linux and macOS that provides an interactive and colorful text-based interface to analyze disk usage.

+`brew install ncdu`